ceph/ceph/doc/mgr/orchestrator.rst

 List Devices
 ^^^^^^^^^^^^

-Print a list of discovered devices, grouped by node and optionally filtered to a particular node:
+Print a list of discovered devices, grouped by host and optionally filtered to a particular host:

 ::